 I was particularly fascinated by the many Russian verbs of motion.
 That same English sentence, 'I went to London', merely tells the listener that I went to London at some unspecified time in the past.
 In Russian, different verbs are necessary to indicate how I went: on foot, by train, by sail, in a car, on a bike, on skates, etc. Incidentally, we learned that one has to be very careful using the Russian verb 'to skate' (кататься - katatsya).
 Changing the first 'т' in the Russian word to 'к' (какаться - kakatsya) changes the meaning to 'to soil oneself' (to put it politely), which is an entirely different sort of motion.
 We giggled like teenage students when we learned that.
 Fortunately, I have never had the need to employ either of those Russian verbs - except here!

-The trouble was that there is no real cure for glandular fever, just complete rest to help reduce the symptoms - and that's impossible to do on an intensive language course.
+The trouble was that there is no real cure for glandular fever, just complete rest to help reduce the symptoms – and that's impossible to do on an intensive language course.
 I didn't tell anyone else what was wrong with me because it seemed such a silly complaint and, in any case, I was assured by the Medical Officer that it was not contagious.
-In spite of all my efforts I continued to day dream in lessons and lag well behind the others.
-The staff and my fellow students presumably thought that I was getting lazy, or losing interest in the course, or was paying far too much attention to my current girlfriend; there was more than an element of truth in the latter.
+In spite of all my efforts, I continued to day dream in lessons.
+The staff and my fellow students presumably thought that I was getting lazy, or losing interest in the course.

 I thought this might be a test to see if I was compos mentis as the pre-med injection was starting to take effect.
-“You know what I’m in for – a BIH – bilateral inguinal hernia repair,” I said, repeating the surgeon’s description of what he was going to do.
+“You know what I’m in for a BIH – bilateral inguinal hernia repair,” I said, repeating the surgeon’s description of what he had told me he was going to do.

 “Then why have you signed for a vasectomy?” asked the Sister, triumphantly waving her clip board in my face.
 She turned to the RAF sergeant in the adjacent bed, “And why have you, sergeant, signed for a double hernia operation when you’re in for a vasectomy?”